Hand expression of breast milk: Overview

 Hand expression of breast milk is the process of using one's hand to remove milk from the breast.
 It is a useful skill for lactating women to have as it can help relieve engorgement, maintain milk supply, and provide breast milk to a baby in the absence of a breast pump.
 Hand expression can be done anywhere, anytime and without any special equipment.
 It is also an inexpensive and efficient way to collect breast milk, especially when a breast pump is not available or is not working effectively.

 Technique

 To hand express breast milk, the lactating woman should begin by washing her hands and finding a comfortable, private space.
 She should then gently massage her breast with her hands or a warm compress to encourage the flow of milk.The woman should place her thumb and index finger around the breast tissue, just behind the areola.
 Using a rolling motion with the fingers, she should compress the milk ducts and express the milk into a clean container.
-This process should be repeated several times on each breast, switching sides as needed.
+This process should be repeated several times on each breast, switching sides as needed.The Marmet technique is one commonly taught method of hand expression.
+It combines breast massage, compression, and rhythmic expression to stimulate milk removal.

-It is important to note that hand expression can take some practice to master, and that women may need to experiment with different techniques to find what works best for them.
+Hand expression can take some practice to master, and women may need to experiment with different techniques to find what works best for them.
 Some women may find that hand expression is more comfortable and effective than using a breast pump, while others may prefer to use a pump.